-Welcome to Coral Class!
+Welcome to Bumblebees Class!

 The Nursery is bright and well equipped and the children make good use of our outside area with free flow access at all times.
 Young children learn best through play and our experienced early years practitioners provide the children with appropriate play and learning experiences to develop new skills.
 Initially these are focused on the prime areas of development-Personal, Social and Emotional Development, Communication and Language and Physical Development.
 Then as the children become settled the specific areas of development are incorporated into planning.